open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Rotating Pencil/Rotating Pencil.md

     hide-letter-keys: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Rotating Pencil
+    params_vars_title: Rotating Pencil
-      part1:
-        ans1:
-          value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its orientation.
+    params_part1_ans1_value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its orientation.
-        ans2:
-          value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its weight.
+    params_part1_ans2_value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its weight.
-        ans3:
-          value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its mass.
+    params_part1_ans3_value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its mass.
-        ans4:
-          value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its height above the floor.
+    params_part1_ans4_value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its height above the floor.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 <img longdesc="Rotating Pencil.md#desc" alt="Motion diagram of a rotating pencil as it flies through the air." src="rotatingpencil.png" width="500px">

 <div id="desc">